boardingparty/minecraft_gcp/README.md

-# GCP Hosted Minecraft Server
+# GCP Hosted Multiplayer Minecraft Server

 A low cost Minecraft server, optimized for easy setup and occasional use, for you to share with friends and family.